manginidouglas/GuessMyWord/README.md

 # GuessMyWord
-A game that guesses your word  based on yes or no questions
+A game that guesses your word  based on yes or no questions [click here!](https://manginidouglas.github.io/GuessMyWord/)